-C. Third-Year Review for Assistant Professors
+C. Third-Year Review for Untenured Faculty

-The third-year review, a formative process, occurs at the end of the third year of appointment for assistant professors.
-If an assistant professor comes to the University of Georgia with 2 or 3 years prior credit towards tenure and requests to be considered for promotion and/or tenure in the third year of appointment at the University of Georgia, preliminary consideration for promotion and/or tenure will replace the third-year review.
+The third-year review, a formative process, occurs at the end of the third year of appointment for untenured assistant professors, associate professors or professors.
+If a faculty member comes to the University of Georgia with 2 or 3 years of prior credit towards promotion and/or tenure and requests to be considered for promotion and/or tenure in the third year of appointment at the University of Georgia, preliminary consideration for promotion and/or tenure will replace the third-year review.
 Faculty members undergoing third-year review will prepare their dossiers in collaboration with the PTU Head detailing their achievements and performance in their assigned area(s) of responsibility.
 This dossier should take the form of Sections 4 and 5 of the promotion and tenure dossier (see Appendix C).
 The head of the PTU will appoint a faculty committee, in accordance with the appointment unit bylaws, to provide a thorough review of the individual's dossier.
 This committee will contain no fewer than three eligible faculty members.
 The review will be substantive and will provide the faculty member with critical feedback about his/her progress toward promotion and/or tenure at the University of Georgia.
 The third-year review committee will report its findings to the PTU, and the eligible faculty, including the PTU Head, will vote to recommend whether progress toward promotion and tenure is sufficient.
+A quorum (two-thirds of the tenured faculty) should be present for this vote.
 The PTU head is not obligated to reveal his/her vote.
 The committee will then report its recommendations, along with the vote, to the PTU head.
 The PTU head will provide the faculty member under review with a written report regarding his/her progress toward promotion and/or tenure.
 The candidate may reply in writing to the report within 30 days and any reply becomes part of the report.
 The PTU head's letter, and any response by the candidate, will be included in the promotion and/or tenure dossier when it is developed.